Pabloo22/job_shop_lib/README.md

 One of the main purposes of this library is to provide an easy way to encode instances as graphs.
 This can be very useful, not only for visualization purposes but also for developing Graph Neural Network-based algorithms.

-A graph is represented by the `JobShopGraph` class, which internally uses the `networkx` library.
+A graph is represented by the `JobShopGraph` class, which internally stores a `networkx.DiGraph` object.

 ####  Disjunctive Graph